Mercedes-Benz Group AG – Annual report – 31 December 2023

 Net gains/losses on equity instruments recognized at fair value through other comprehensive income comprise dividend payments.

-Net gains/losses on other financial assets recognized at fair value through other comprehensive income are primarily attributable to the effects of currency translation.
+Net gains/losses on other financial assets recognized at fair value through other comprehensive income are primarily attributable to exchange-rate effects.

-Net gains/losses on financial liabilities measured at (amortized) cost (excluding the interest income/expense shown below) primarily comprise the effects of currency translation.
+Net gains/losses on financial liabilities measured at (amortized) cost (excluding the interest income/expense shown below) primarily comprise exchange-rate effects.

 Total interest income and total interest expense

-Total interest income and total interest expense of the continuing and discontinued operations for financial assets or financial liabilities that are not recognized at fair value through profit or loss are shown in table D.78.
+Total interest income and total interest expense for financial assets or financial liabilities that are not recognized at fair value through profit or loss are shown in the following table.

 Information on derivative financial instruments